TITLE: Blood Ties(1/2)

 Seeing Mulder's pout on a stranger's face was unnerving.

 "I only saw Teena and Bill about once a year.
-I can't pretend to feel something that I don't."
+I can't pretend to feel something that I don't," Grey said defensively.

 "No. But you don't have to be an ass about it either."

 "I like you, Dana Scully.
-If you're Fox's best friend, then I guess he can't be all bad."
+If you're Fox's best friend, then I guess he can't be too bad."

-"He's worth the effort," Scully stood and Grey followed suit.
+"He's worth the effort," Scully said, her lips quirking slightly the declaration.
+She stood and Grey followed suit.
 "You hold all the cards, Grey.
 You already knew about him.
-He's still scrambling to catch up while grieving over the death of what was, up until twenty-four hours ago, his only remaining family.
-You may have a mother in Bailey, but you're all he has left."
+He's still scrambling to catch up while grieving over the death of what was, up until twenty-four hours ago, his only remaining family member.
+You may have a mother in Bailey, but you're all the family he has left now."

 "I'd like to get to know him," Grey admitted quietly.
 "I always tried to get Teena and Bill to talk about him.
 I've got two sisters, but no brothers.
-I used to picture what it would be like to play catch or shoot baskets together."
+I used to picture us playing catch or shooting baskets together."

-"Don't tell *me.*" Scully tipped her head toward the door.
+"Don't tell *me,*" Scully said, tilting her head toward the door.

 Grey snorted at her tenacity.
 "Were you two planning on staying in town a few days?"